 (3) If the candidate's thesis has not reached the standard required for the

 Doctorate in Clinical Psychology but there is reasonable expectation that the thesis, if revised, could reach the standard required for the degree, they shall recommend that the candidate be asked to submit a revised thesis.
 A candidate who submits a revised thesis shall do so within one calendar year, may be required to undergo further oral examination and shall be required to pay a reassessment fee.
 A candidate shall not be allowed to submit a revised thesis on more than one occasion;

 (4) If the candidate's performance in the assessment has not reached the standard required for the degree, they shall recommend that no degree award be considered.
 Failure in the thesis element of the programme represents an outright failure of the course and the candidate shall normally be required to withdraw from the University.

 Final Submission of the Thesis

-(1) A candidate shall submit two copies of the research thesis in accordance with rules approved by Senate;
+(1) A candidate shall submit an electronic copy of the final version of the research thesis in accordance with rules approved by Senate;

-(2) If a candidate is approved for the award of the degree the Head of Postgraduate Research Service (or nominee) shall deposit one copy of the research thesis in the University Library, where it shall be available for consultation.
-The second copy shall be deposited with the Norwich Medical School.
+(2) If a candidate is approved for the award of the degree the Head of Postgraduate Research Service (or nominee) shall deposit a copy of the research thesis in the University Library, where it shall be available for consultation.
 The Head of School, at the request of the candidate, may determine that a particular thesis shall, for a period of up to three years specified by the Head of School, be available only to those who have written permission to consult it.